Can I Give Blood If I Have A Tattoo?

 Even if you got a tattoo from a well-regulated parlor, you might still need to hold off on donating blood if it’s still fresh.

-If you’re in the process of getting a tattoo over the course of a few days, or you have just had yours done, it’s best to wait until the tattoo has been completed for at least a week before trying to donate blood.
+If you’re in the process of getting a tattoo over the course of a few days, or if you’ve just had yours done, it’s best to wait until the tattoo has been completed for at least a week before trying to donate blood.

 Having a fresh tattoo won’t get you turned down because of the risk of infection.
 Rather, it’s because of the inflammation that comes with having recently been under the needle.
 Until your body recovers from it, you will have a harder time passing the screening procedures that ensure your blood is safe for use.